The Getty Villa

 This program contains language that may not be suitable for children under 13.

 Once again Culture Clash is drawn to the classic and relevant texts of Greek playwright Aristophanes Jones.
-Of course his name was not Jones but there is a familiarity to his humor, satire and biting views of society that he may as well be a Jones or a Garcia or a lead writer in modern TV writers room.
-In The Birds there was the search and desire to live in a sanctuary among the birds then the humans set about to destroy that sanctuary whether they intended to or not.
-In PEACE two commoners help to commandeer a huge dung beetle to help their master fly up to the gods to negotiate peace after a decades long war!
+Of course his name was not Jones but there is a familiarity to his humor, satire, and biting views of society that he may as well be a Jones or a Garcia or a lead in a modern TV writers' room.
+In Aristophanes' The Birds there was the search and desire to live in a sanctuary among the birds which the humans then destoryed.
+In PEACE, two commoners get a huge dung beetle to help their master fly up to the gods to negotiate peace after a decades long war!
+In The Frogs, a god ventures to the Gates of Hell to roust a poet who might help sooth a crumbling civilization.

-In The Frogs a God ventures down for a journey to the Gates of Hell to roust a poet who might help with words to sooth the crumbling civilization.
-In each play Culture Clash finds the simple thread and rewinds, re-mixes and retells the crux of the original yarn while always endeavoring to honor the OG Aristophanal wildness.
+In each play Culture Clash finds the simple thread and rewinds, re-mixes, and retells the crux of the original while always endeavoring to honor the OG Aristophanal wildness.
 It takes an army to explore and find the relevance in each play but Aristophanes himself leaves a wild blueprint from which to play and ply one's satiric skills.
 For Peace and The Birds the literary god and dramaturge John Glore was the fourth Clash member at the writing table.
-Guiding us back to the ancient text of his Yale Drama School tenure and the dog-eared books where the yellow highlight pen earnestly underlines important notes like:
+He guided us back to the ancient text of his Yale Drama School tenure and the dog-eared books where yellow highlighter earnestly underlined important notes like:

 Poets and poetry have always been a huge aspect of Culture Clash's creative thrust.
-Jose Montoya was the godfather of Chicano Poetry, one of the first word smiths to use CALO a free mix of Spanish and English, earthy humor and deep drama there on the page not unlike a Culture Clash or Luis Alfaro script.
-The current U.S. Poet Laureate is Chicano, as are the L.A. and San Francisco Laureates!
-Perhaps their words will help sooth a divided nation: Walls, Travel Bans, Supreme Court Justices our world seems to be teetering once again.
+Jose Montoya was the godfather of Chicano Poetry, one of the first word smiths to use CALO a free mix of Spanish and English, earthy humor, and deep drama on the page not unlike a Culture Clash or Luis Alfaro script.
+The most recent U.S. Poet Laureate was Chicano, as were the recent L.A. and San Francisco Laureates!
+Perhaps their words can help sooth a divided nation: Walls, Travel Bans, Supreme Court Justices our world seems to be teetering once again.

 This past year marked the company's 33rd year anniversary as the most prominent Chicano/Latino performance troupe in the country, with work ranging from sketch comedy to drama, to adaptations of Aristophanes, to co-writing Frank Loesser's long lost musical Señor Discretion Himself based on a story by the late Budd Schulberg.
 Founded on May 5 (Cinco de Mayo), 1984, in San Francisco's historic Mission District, Culture Clash consists of Richard Montoya, Ric Salinas, and Herbert Siguenza.

-Culture Clash is the recipient of numerous awards, commissions and grants, including a grant from the Rockefeller Foundation, the Helen Hayes Award, the Latino Spirit Award, the Los Angeles Hispanic Media Award, the Nosotros Golden Eagle Award for Outstanding Theater Group, The Liberty Hill Foundation Award and dozens of city and state proclamations commendations.
-Their videos, short films and art exhibits have been shown at The Smithsonian, The Whitney Museum of American Art, Sundance Film Festival, The San Juan, Puerto Rico Film and Video Festival, The Art Institute of Boston, The Palm Springs Film Festival, and The Los Angeles Film Festival, among others.
+Culture Clash is the recipient of numerous awards, commissions, and grants, including a grant from the Rockefeller Foundation, the Helen Hayes Award, the Latino Spirit Award, the Los Angeles Hispanic Media Award, the Nosotros Golden Eagle Award for Outstanding Theater Group, the Liberty Hill Foundation Award, and dozens of city and state proclamations and commendations.
+Their videos, short films and art exhibits have been shown at the Smithsonian, the Whitney Museum of American Art, the Sundance Film Festival, the San Juan, Puerto Rico Film and Video Festival, the Art Institute of Boston, the Palm Springs Film Festival, and the Los Angeles Film Festival, among others.

 How to Get Here